riabhatnagar0610/Job-Placement-Analysis-and-Prediction/README.md

 ### Machine Learning Models
-First and foremost we'll import all the libraries needed for building the models:
+First and foremost we'll import all the libraries needed for building the models, for example Numpy, Pandas, SkLearn etc.

-//

-import numpy as np

-import pandas as pd

-import seaborn as sns

-import matplotlib.pyplot as plt

-from sklearn.model_selection import train_test_split

-from sklearn.linear_model import LogisticRegression

-from sklearn.metrics import accuracy_score,confusion_matrix

-from sklearn.svm import SVC

-from sklearn.naive_bayes import GaussianNB

-from sklearn.neighbors import KNeighborsClassifier

-from sklearn.tree import DecisionTreeClassifier

-from sklearn.ensemble import RandomForestClassifier

-from xgboost.sklearn import XGBClassifier

-//

 In the dataset we have a mix of categorical and numerical data.
 To build prediction models, we need to convert the categorical data into numerical.

-For example, the below mentioned code converts the categorical data into binary:

-//

-data['gender'].value_counts()

-gender_n = {'M':0,'F':1}

-data['gender']=data['gender'].map(gender_n)

-//

 After conversion we'll build the prediction models using the following:
 - Logistic Regression (accuracy - 0.8604651162790697)